ModularSoftAU/website/docs/products/zander/zander.md

 # Download
 Obtaining a copy of Zander currently isn't possible due to being in development.
 We're actively working on developing and improving the suite for other servers to use.
-If you'd like a `INDEV` license contact us at support@modularsoft.org for a quote on a `INDEV` license.

 # Support & Suggestions
 If you require support, would like to make an issue about a bug, or would like to make a suggestion about what to add or what to improve, join our [Discord](https://discord.gg/YRpakuYhJZ) for more information.